mine-cetinkaya-rundel/citizenstatistician/content/post/2020-07-24-data-science-tutorials-with-learnr-and-gradethis.md

 Behind every successful project is a successful workflow, so that is where we start.
 Our base is, of course, Github.
 Then, whisk in a handful of Pull Requests, two cups of peer reviews, and a few Issues if necessary, and mix to form a smooth batter.
 Bake in an RStudio environment for 20-25 minutes and add Merge Conflicts to taste.

 Our first task was to familiarise oursevles with the particular packages - `learnr` and `gradethis` (more on these two below).
 Having done this, our workflow involved writing the tutorials two at a time - one person writing each - then reviewing the other person's work.
-After as many cycles of implementing and reviewing changes, a final review was carried out by the course organiser Dr. Çetinkaya-Rundel, who is naturally also the creator of Citizen Statistician.
+After as many cycles of implementing and reviewing changes, a final review was carried out by the course organiser Dr. Çetinkaya-Rundel, who is also the creator of Citizen Statistician.

+### learnr

+`learnr` is an R package designed to make it easy to build interactive tutorials in R markdown documents.
+These tutorials can contain all manner of objects, including text, graphics and figures, sections and subsections, code exercises that students can execute, multiple choice questions, even YouTube videos!

+One of our tutorials was slightly adapted for use the Teach R Online workshop series.
+You can see it [here](https://gallery.shinyapps.io/lego-sales/)